Skip to the main content.

 For many homeowners, the decision whether to buy or lease solar panels rests on their financial situation and long-term goals:

-• Leased solar offers immediate savings but less long-term financial benefits.
+• Leased solar offers immediate savings but less long-term flexibility.

 Leasing vs buying solar panels